jechen97/dsbc/README.md

 This is my attempt at a cryptosystem based on Ducci sequences (or n-number game/Diffy game).
 Based from the ElGamal and Cramer-Schoup public key cryptosystems.

-This is being built for my mathematics honours project.
+This was built for my Mathematics honours project.

 Sorry if there are bad practices/poor computational efficiency, let me know how I can improve.
 Thanks!